Click on the

 Caretaker - John Chelley, Cleaner - Sharon Glossop

-Teacher Aides - Cathy Fitzgerald, Andrea Maru, Judy Stichbury, Kate Robbie, Pam J Lavery, Brenda Looney, Margot White, Paula Mayne.
+Teacher Aides - Cathy Fitzgerald, Andrea Maru, Judy Stichbury, Jo Wanoa, Pam J Lavery, Brenda Looney, Margot White (Library), Paula Mayne.

 Admin support: Sandra James

 We don't offer a school banking service.